Frequently Asked Questions

 multi-flag procedures and pit safety before you arrive.

 Register your team and add drivers on our site.
-Events are first-come, first-served and popular dates
+Events are first come, first served and popular dates

 sell out.
-Secure your spot early on the Events & Registration page.
+Secure your spot early on the

 Production-based cars classed by performance points per the BCCR.
 Builds focus on safety and reliability,

 with defined performance upgrades and penalties to keep racing fair and fun.
-See the BCCR
+See the

 for vehicle eligibility, classing, and tech.